 Our board of directors may determine the issue prices and terms for such shares or other securities, and may further determine any other provision relating to such issue of shares or securities.
-We may also, subject to applicable law, issue and redeem redeemable securities on such terms and in such manner as our board of directors shall determine.
+We may also issue and redeem redeemable securities on such terms and in such manner as our board of directors shall determine.